bigfirellc/thoughtbubble/readme.md

 pip install --editable .
 ```

-Thoughtbubble requires an API token from Genius.
+thoughtbubble requires an API token from Genius.
 Make an account for yourself
 and generate a Client Access Token: https://genius.com/api-clients

 Copy thoughtbubble.conf.example to thoughtbubble.conf